 #6 Add Hot Water

 Fill the Vietnamese Coffee Filter with hot water.
-I usually take water to boil and then let it cool for about 30 seconds before pouring.
+I usually boil the water and then let it cool for about 30 seconds before pouring it.

 The water should take between 4 and 5 minutes to pass through the filter.
-If it goes too fast, you can either tighten the top filter or use a less coarse grind.
+You can tighten the top filter or use a less coarse grind if it goes too fast.
 If it goes too slow, either the grind is too fine or the filter is screwed in too tight.

 There is also a lid you can place on top of the filter.
 I don’t use it.
-I prefer to monitor the progress of the brew so I know if I need to make adjustments to the grind or adjust the tightness of the top filter.
+I prefer to monitor the progress of the brew so I know if I need to adjust the grind or the tightness of the top filter.

 #7 Wait for Brew to Complete